 Cosmetic glitter is typically made from PET plastic, or coined 'polyester' by glitter companies as a fancy way of saying - plastic.
 Sigh.
 Cosmetic glitter is different from craft glitter which is made from metal and cut at angles, making it too harsh for application on our skin as it may cause abrasions.

 In other words, please don't apply cheap craft glitter to your face - even if you just spent your last few dollars on hot chippies (we have all been there).

-Cosmetic glitter may be suitable for humans, but it is certainly not suitable for our environment
+Cosmetic glitter may be suitable for humans, but it is certainly not environmentally-friendly

-Okay, so cosmetic glitter is glitter that is 'safe' for us to apply to our skin... but is that the end of the story?
+Okay, so cosmetic glitter is 'safe' for us to apply to our skin... but is that the end of the story?
 If it was, this would be a very short article!
 But the answer is no - that is only Chapter 1, so here is Chapter 2.